- Parents Home

 - a catheter (a thin tube) inserted into your bladder through your urethra (which may be uncomfortable when it's placed, but should not be painful)

 - an IV in your arm or hand

 - your belly washed and any hair between the bellybutton and pubic bone shaved

 - a privacy screen put around your belly

-The obstetrician then removes the placenta from the uterus, closes the uterus with dissolvable stitches, and closes the abdominal incision with stitches or surgical staples that are usually removed, painlessly, a few days later.
+The obstetrician then removes the placenta from your uterus, closes the uterus with dissolvable stitches, and closes the abdominal incision with stitches or surgical staples that are usually removed, painlessly, a few days later.

 If the baby is doing OK, you can hold and/or nurse your newborn in the recovery room.
 You may need help holding the baby on the breast if you have to stay lying down flat.

 You won't feel any pain during the C-section, although you may feel sensations like pulling and pressure.
 Most women are awake and simply numbed from the waist down using regional anesthesia (an epidural and/or a spinal block) during a C-section.